arumi6061/longshoedrumbrake/README.md

 This repo include calculations of below;

-Mn, Moment of Normal force
+1. Mn, Moment of Normal force
-Mf, Moment of Friction force
+2. Mf, Moment of Friction force
-Fa, Actuating force required to activate the brake
+3. Fa, Actuating force required to activate the brake
+4. Main - Include the calculations of Torque and power

 All parameters can be edited inside each files.